GeekAnnoyed/freezing-nemesis/README.md

 ** WARNING THIS CODE IS AWFUL! **

-I take no resonsiblity for killing for your Teensy or kittens

-** WARNING THIS CODE IS AWFUL **

 My nemesis on XPlane 10 is using the dials on the GPS to try to enter data. so I've made a hardware interface to the gps1 module.

 so far 11 buttons and 2 rotary encoders wired to simulate the 10 buttons and the button on the dual rotary encoder.